gaehlerm/SoftwareEngineering/README.md

 Hand in hand with testing comes Dependency Injection (DI).
 There are many things where writing tests for will be brittle.
 Files can be deleted, the network connection might fail, timestamp comparisons will return a different result at some point, etc. These are all things that should be solved with DI.
 Inject a mock file or a fake timestamp to the function and your tests will be much more stable.

-## Design Defensively

-# 36. Domain Driven Design
+# 36. Domain Driven Design ???

 // reread and rewrite this chapter?
+Or remove it completely???

 "When a politician greets you: 'How are you?' and a nurse asks you 'How are you?', these are totally different questions, even though they sound and spell exactly the same." - Mel Conway